-Effective strategies for health and wellness marketing
+Effective strategies for health and wellness campagins

-By targeting users based on their interests or purchase intent, you can reach prospects at the beginning of the buying process, with ads that showcase your products and services and speak to their readiness to buy.
+Third-party data can help you find customers whose online browsing behavior indicates they are interested in specific topics like health or fitness or in-market for at-home fitness equipment.
+By targeting users based on their interests or purchase intent, you can reach customers at the beginning of the buying process, with ads that showcase your products and services that speak to their readiness to buy.

 First-party data, which is data you’ve collected directly from your target audience, is your most valuable asset.
-You can upload customer relationship management (CRM) data to target people who are already in your customer base or collect the user profiles of individuals coming to your website in a data segment for retargeting.
+You can upload customer relationship management (CRM) data to target people already in your customer base or collect the user profiles of individuals coming to your website in a data segment for retargeting.

-Say you’re marketing a weight loss product.
+While first and third-party data might be your go-to tactics, we recommend layering health and wellness campaigns with contextual targeting.
+This tactic allows you to place ads on websites with content related to your product or service.
+Say you’re marketing a nutritional supplement.
 With contextual targeting, you can target broad categories like “Health” or “Beauty & Fitness” so that ads appear in the context of a user’s interest.

 Geofencing & geoframing

-With this strategy, you can increase the amount of inventory available for the same target audience, create a more holistic experience for the end user, and receive reporting that helps you better understand what’s driving conversions.
+With this strategy, you can increase the amount of inventory available for the same target audience, create a more holistic experience for the end-user, and receive reporting that helps you better understand what’s driving conversions.

-Choosing data brands & segments for health and wellness marketing campaigns
+Choosing data brands & segments

 - Data Alliance offers contextual audience data segments so that you can target users who actively engage with online health content.